Overview

 Prevention

 There's no sure way to prevent a food allergy, but you can prevent reactions by avoiding the food that causes them.
-If you know you or your child is allergic to milk, avoid milk and milk products.
+If you know that you or your child is allergic to milk, avoid milk and milk products.

 Read food labels carefully.
 Look for casein, a milk derivative, which can be found in some unexpected places, such as in some canned tuna, sausage or nondairy products.
 Question ingredients when ordering in restaurants.